AnthonyWang14/AnthonyWang14.github.io/_pages/about.md

 ---

 I am a research fellow in School of Physics and Mathematical Science at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), advised by Prof. Yan Zhenzhen.
-Prior to that, I completed my PhD at NTU, supervised by Prof. Xiaohui Bei, and graduated with a B.S. in computer science and a B.A. in economics at Tsinghua University.
+Prior to that, I completed my PhD at NTU, supervised by Prof. Xiaohui Bei, and graduated with B.E. in computer science and B.S. (double major) in economics at Tsinghua University.
+Here is my [CV](https://github.com/AnthonyWang14/AnthonyWang14.github.io/files/HAOW_CV_08302022.pdf).

 I am interested in online matching and mechanism design.

+Contact: mrwang0917[at]gmail.com / hao_wang[at]ntu.edu.sg

 Publication and Working Projects
 ======